Interview with Emily Toner – Producer, Musician & Abbey Road Institute student

 Recently we sat down with current Abbey Road Institute student Emily Toner and asked her some questions about her trip to London and what her experience was like walking the hallowed halls of the iconic Abbey Road Studios!

-Emily is a self-taught singer and guitarist who was looking to understand the whole of the music industry, from recording techniques, to acoustics, to mixing, production, and live sound.
-She decided to begin her Sound Production studies at Abbey Road Institute Melbourne and to dedicate a year to learning the production process from from start to finish.
+Emily is a self-taught singer and guitarist who was looking to understand the whole of the music industry.
+From recording techniques, to acoustics, to mixing, production, and live sound.
+She decided to begin her Sound Production studies at Abbey Road Institute.
+Straightaway, she dedicated a year to learning the production process from from start to finish.
 Emily will graduate in 2018 and is currently working on her own EP for release sometime next year.

 What did you go over to the UK for?